-Flowers, Phillips and Tucker are all based out of Asheville, NC, and create abstract paintings and/or collages that stem from representational imagery.
-Various degrees of abstraction seen throughout the works in this exhibit range from obscure to more defined depictions.
-Each of these seasoned artists has developed and honed his own style, uniquely showcasing his artistic skill and reflecting his own personal identity.
-Each uses photographs as reference, layering paint and imagery to express an underlying personal narrative.
+Flowers, Phillips and Tucker are all Work by Mark Flowers based out of Asheville, NC, and create personal processing of life experiences is reflected in the individual artist's work, the abstract paintings and/or collages that stem from representational imagery.
+Various pieces in this show feature differing themes as subject matter. degrees of abstraction seen throughout the works in this exhibit range from obscure Tucker's focus could be viewed as to more defined depictions.
+Each of these traditional portraiture, except the women seasoned artists has developed and honed portrayed in the paintings are unknown so his own style, uniquely showcasing his that their personage is not the intention, rather the painting itself acts as the driver. artistic skill and reflecting his own personal Phillips' paintings are centered on places identity.
+Each uses photographs as referthat he has lived from a bird's eye or aerial ence, layering paint and imagery to express an underlying personal narrative. view, in which landscapes become com-Each member of this trio actively participositions that allow his exploration of the pates at Pink Dog Creative in Asheville's possibilities of oil paint

-Each member of this trio actively participates at Pink Dog Creative in Asheville's River Arts District, which offers the opportunity for close proximity to one another.
+River Arts District, which offers the opportunity for close proximity to one another.
 This enables regular, active conversations about surface, mark-making, critique and shared observations regarding each other's artwork.
 Ongoing dialogue between them offers a creative community that is similar or akin to that, which often exists in a graduate school setting.
-As friends and admirers of each other's work, the three share camaraderie and mutual respect, which influences their individual artistry.
-While personal processing of life experiences is reflected in the individual artist's work, the pieces in this show feature differing themes as subject matter.
+As friends and admirers of each other's work, the three share camaraderie and mutual respect, which